What to blog about…

 - Emotional and empathetic titles

 Okay, let’s dive deeper into the type of blog niche your blog will be.
-How do you figure out what to blog about if you have a lifestyle blog or a niche blog?
+How do you figure out what to write about if you have a lifestyle blog or a niche blog?

 Lifestyle blogs are blogs that are multi-topic and that showcase lifestyle living.
 This can be home decor, food, travel, beauty, mom life etc..